lexlapax/makemore-exs/README.md

 # Makemore
 Makemore elixis based on the teachings of [Andrej Karpathy | github](https://github.com/karpathy)

-Take a look at https://github.com/karpathy/nn-zero-to-hero
+> Take a look at https://github.com/karpathy/nn-zero-to-hero
+>

-Specifically the jupyter notebook https://github.com/karpathy/nn-zero-to-hero/blob/master/lectures/makemore/makemore_part2_mlp.ipynb
+> Specifically the jupyter notebooks https://github.com/karpathy/nn-zero-to-hero/tree/master/lectures/makemore
+that I've tried to recreate in [Elixir Livebooks](https://livebook.dev/)
+>

-The series is culminated at https://github.com/karpathy/makemore
+> The series is culminated at https://github.com/karpathy/makemore that's runnable code in one python script.

 This is not elixir magic, at most, it's my humble beginnings in learning
 - functional programming for pragmatic reasons.. produce code in production everywhere that is functional